SAP/openui5-docs/docs/Using_Component_Configuration_c264d66.md

 OpenUI5 supports the extension of a base controller by merging the delivered standard controller with a custom controller on JavaScript object level.

+OpenUI5 supports two different extension variants.
+The latest and recommended variant is called [Controller Extension](Using_Controller_Extension_21515f0.md).
+The old variant, called **Component Configuration** is described in the following section / subsections.

 The OpenUI5 controller extension concept does **not** use inheritance.
 Instead, methods of the custom controller override standard methods with the same name.
 The following controller lifecycle methods are, however, an exception to this rule: `onInit`, `onExit`, `onBeforeRendering`, `onAfterRendering`.
 For these methods, the controller methods of your custom application are called either after \(for `onInit` and `onAfterRendering`\), or before \(for `onExit` and `onBeforeRendering`\) the standard lifecycle methods.

 The following examples show how controller extension concept in OpenUI5 works.
 The following code snippet shows the standard controller `Main.controller.js` of the delivered standard application: